Other posts you may like

 Invisible braces are widely known for their aesthetic benefits.
 However, the majority of customers do not know about the side benefits such as overcoming bad habits when they use Become invisible braces.

-Invisible braces are plastic trays that are custom-made to be fitted to your teeth after an orthodontist either takes a mold of your teeth or conducts a 3D scan of your mouth.
+Invisalign introduced invisible braces to the market in 1997 and since then, over two dozen companies have followed.
+Invisible braces are plastic trays that are custom-made to be fitted to your teeth based on the mould of your teeth or the 3D scan of your mouth.
 Each pair of invisible braces put pressure on your teeth, gradually moving them into their desired position.
 Invisible braces are removable when eating, drinking or brushing teeth but they will need to be worn for at least 22 hours a day in order to be effectively straightening teeth.